 Frederik Meijer Gardens and Sculpture Park is a floral oasis just fifteen minutes from Downtown Grand Rapids.
-Meijer Gardens warms our winter with a toasty butterfly exhibit, features a world-class interactive childrens garden (think tree-houses and wetlands), and is home to both a five-story conservatory and 132-acre grounds.
-But what really gets the locals talking is the The Fifth Third Bank Outdoor Summer Concert Series where the best headliners and live music experiences in West Michigan are found en plein air, with folks gathered around a gorgeous amphitheater on tiered lawn seating, generally with beer in hand.
+Meijer Gardens warms our winter with a toasty butterfly exhibit, features a world-class interactive children's garden (think tree-houses and wetlands), and is home to both a five-story conservatory and 132-acre grounds.
+But what really gets the locals talking is the Fifth Third Bank Outdoor Summer Concert Series where the best headliners and live music experiences in West Michigan are found en plein air, with folks gathered around a gorgeous amphitheater on tiered lawn seating, generally with a beer in hand.

 Photo Credit William J. Hebert